Cheating on the rise in Asia

 With everything being digitized, it may become easier to catch cheaters on essays, but some professors just don’t care to verify originality and authenticity.
 I think the same thing is happening in Computer Science, students can just go online and Google the answer, download some code, and hand it in.

 The CFA® Institute takes cheating very seriously and makes everyone worldwide sit the same exam at almost the same time.
 I don’t think Putin is in any danger of losing his degree or his political position, but others might.
-As someone who earned his degrees the hard way without cheating and without the benefits of Google or StackOverflow, my continued unemployment when confirmed cheaters and plagiarizers are making big money does not sit particularly well.
+As someone who earned his degrees the hard way without cheating and without the benefits of Google or StackOverflow, my then continued unemployment, when confirmed cheaters and plagiarizers are making big money did not sit particularly well.

 Korea Plagiarism Scandal

-While using my new news app, a story was recommend to me about a cheating scandal at South Korean, 200 professors in up to 50 universities are implicated.
-And people wonder why an honest person like myself has trouble finding a job, its because everyone I’m competing against seems to be lying, cheating, and generally overstating their qualifications by a country mile.
+While using my new news app, a story was recommend to me about a cheating scandal at South Korean, 200 professors at up to 50 universities are implicated.
+And people wonder why an honest person like myself has trouble finding a job, itis because everyone I’m competing against seems to be lying, cheating, and generally overstating their qualifications by a country mile.